cybertraining-dsc/su22-reu-385/time-series-prediction/detrend/detrend.md

 ## Detrend by Differencing

-This method of Detrend time series that  deals with deal with finding the difference between the observation the inputting it into a new data set.
+This method of De trend time series that  deals with deal with finding the difference between the observation the inputting it into a new data set.

 Example:

 observation = [10, 16, 18, 21, 28, 34]

 To get the detrend data set values you will do :